-Keep older versions of the document: Several generations of file backups are created for each document.
+Keep older versions of the document: Several generations of file backups are created for each script when you save a script manually.
 All of these copies are stored in a special Backup folder.

-Tip: If this option is enabled, the command File | Versions (in the group File management) is also available, which allows you to easily return to a previous file version of the currently open document.
+Tip: If this option is enabled, the command File | Versions (in the group File management) is also available, which allows you to easily return to a previous file version of the currently open script.

-Number of versions to keep: Here, you specify the maximum number of versions of backups (generations) to be kept per document.
+Number of versions to keep: Here, you specify the maximum number of versions of backups (generations) to be kept per script.